 I actually started out teaching special education.
 During my teaching career, my husband and I started a family and I picked up my first “real” camera to capture my growing little boys.
 The perfectionist in me wanted to take the best images possible, and the teacher in me learned how.
 I started photographing friends and family and eventually turned my newfound passion into a business.

 I have been in business for three years, and very blessed to have grown so significantly in such a short amount of time.
 This year I was awarded one of 2019’s Top 50 Up & Coming Senior Photographers and The Knot’s Best of Weddings 2020 which was very exciting!

-As a family photographer I get to work with some pretty amazing families!
+As a family photographer, I get to work with some pretty amazing families!
 I think that my outgoing personality really helps families relax and have fun with their portraits.
 I also encourage each family to celebrate the love they share.
-So not only will we have beautiful posed photos, but also ones that illustrate your loving interactions.
+So not only will we have beautifully posed photos, but also ones that illustrate your loving interactions.

 My favorite part about being a family photographer is the ability to create images that my family clients feel truly “captured them” – their natural loving interactions and family member’s genuine personalities.

 I am also a huge people person, so being able to meet new people as part of my job is a perfect fit!